List of Agents of S.H.I.E.L.D. characters: Gideon Malick

 Gideon Malick (portrayed by Powers Boothe) is a former member of the World Security Council and secret leader of Hydra who ascended to power following the death of his father Wilfred in 1970.
 Gideon was joined by his brother Nathaniel, but the two soon learned of a trick their father used to avoid being sacrificed to Hive, and when Gideon followed suit, Nathaniel was sacrificed.
-Gideon successfully opens the portal to allow Hive to return to Earth, but Hive reveals that he has retained Nathaniel's memories, and punishes Gideon by murdering his daughter Stephanie.
+Gideon successfully opens the portal to allow Hive to return to Earth, but Hive reveals that he has retained Nathaniel's memories, and punishes Gideon by killing his daughter Stephanie.
 After being captured by S.H.I.E.L.D., Gideon cooperates with Coulson against Hive.
-Gideon is murdered by Daisy Johnson while she is controlled by Hive.
+Gideon is killed by Daisy Johnson while she is controlled by Hive.

 In October 2015, it was announced that Boothe was joining the series as a recurring character early in the third season, reprising his role from The Avengers (where he was credited only as "World Security Council").
-On how much the series would use the character later in the third season, following the midseason finale, Whedon stated that "we’d be fools not to use him more.
-We couldn’t be bigger fans of [Boothe's] portrayal of the role.
-We knew going in that we were going to get some bang for our buck, and we’ve been loving writing the character.
-We love the way he’s attacking the scenes.
-We plan on keeping him around, because we’d be idiots not to."
+On how much the series would use the character later in the third season, following the midseason finale, Whedon stated that "we'd be fools not to use him more.
+We couldn't be bigger fans of [Boothe's] portrayal of the role.
+We knew going in that we were going to get some bang for our buck, and we've been loving writing the character.
+We love the way he's attacking the scenes.
+We plan on keeping him around, because we'd be idiots not to."
 Cameron Palatas portrays a young Gideon Malick.